 “is a secretion of the capitalist mode of production.
 The same mere nature that appears in the photograph flourishes in the reality of the society created by capitalist mode of production …The turn to photography is the go-for-broke of history.”

-The go-for-broke of history refers to new possibilities surfacing in the ability of the photographic approach to grasp the historical state that industrial capitalism has created.
-In a seemingly autonomous society and culture that appears as a state of nature photography as a medium could potentially undermine the uncritical assumptions of a positivist historical discourse by giving the presumably dead world of things a form of speech.
+The go-for-broke of history refers to new possibilities surfacing in the ability of the photographic approach to grasp the everyday life that industrial capitalism has created.
+In a seemingly autonomous society and culture that appears as a state of nature, photography as a medium could potentially undermine the uncritical assumptions of a positivist discourse by giving the presumably dead world of things a form of speech.
 Kracauer argues that the photograph presents us with a radically discontinuous temporality, a set of “alien trappings” from the past, which reveal the arbitrary nature of past conditions; and by implication the arbitrary and “provisional status of all given configurations”, including those in the present.

 Photography’s lack of ‘historical’ depth, the fact that it captures nothing more than a mere residuum, provides an important degree of critical distance with respect to our former entanglement with capitalism and its corresponding economic laws.
 Kracauer’s combination of Jewish messianism, Gnosticism, and Marxism’s vision of creation and transformation held that photography ruptures the ostensible coherence of the dominant culture and publicity; reflects the disintegrated fragments of nature as detritus and disorder; and reconfigures the elements of nature in an emancipatory way.
 This points to the provisional status of all given configurations and the suspension of habitual relationships.